CatpainBlack/FantASM/README.md

 * `-V, --version` display the program version and exit
 * `-D, --debug` Dumps information about the assembly (only useful for FantASM devs)

-## Overview

-FantASM is a Z80 assembler written in Rust started as a way for me to learn the Rust language.
-The project can be considered alpha, as there are many bugs, and many features left to implement.

-The assembler supports all Z80 opcodes and most undocumented ones, except for undocumented indexed shft instructions (DDCB).

-## Building

-`cargo build --release` currently builds with rust >= 1.35.0

-## ToDo

-* Optionally treat warnings as errors
-* Source linter?
-* Warn rather than error when converting string to ASCII?